Fans roar for Brittney Griner before Team USA's exhibition with Lady Vols

 Griner took the court for pregame warmups more than two hours before tipoff, while Taurasi shot on the other end.
 Griner, now 33, said she hadn't been on this court in a very long time.
 That likely was Nov.
 27, 2011, when she led Baylor to a win in Summitt's final season.

 She got her first bucket on a short jumper over Jillian Hollingshead at 5:03 of the first quarter putting the U.S. up 15-7.
-Griner was 3 of 5 for six points with a rebound and two assists in 13 minutes as the U.S. led Tennessee 52-31 at halftime.
+Griner wound up among five in double figures as the U.S. beat Tennessee 95-59, matching her Phoenix Mercury teammate Taurasi with 11 points.

+Griner had three rebounds and three assists in 23 minutes.
+Betnijah Laney led the national team with 14 points, and Rickea Jackson had a game-high 15 points for Tennessee.

-This was the fourth time the Lady Vols played the U.S. women's national team in Knoxville with the last in 2007 before a Tennessee team led by Candace Parker won the program's last national championship.
+The U.S. national team improved to 3-1 against the Lady Vols with this the first game here since 2007 before a Tennessee team led by Candace Parker won the program's eighth and last national championship.

 Griner took photos with each male practice player Friday who asked, smiling and laughing throughout.
 She knows basketball is big in Knoxville thanks to Summitt, the Lady Vols' strong history and fan base.